remla25-team12/operation/docs/extension.md

 Related repository: [Operation](https://github.com/remla25-team12/operation)

 Provisioning and deploying the application on a Kubernetes cluster is currently done manually by following the steps outlined in the repository's README.
-This includes setting up the cluster, configuring namespaces, applying manifests, and potentially exposing services.
+The manual work consists of manually executing each step in the Kubernetes provisioning and deployment process—ranging from VM setup with Vagrant, SSH access, Ansible playbook execution, and Istio configuration to Helm-based application deployment—by following a long sequence of commands described in the README.

 ### B. Critical Reflection